 When they are evenly charred, put them on a kitchen towel and cover them to let them steam.
 This helps loosen the skin.

-Cutting the cheese into wedges ensures that the cheese will get down into the small point of the pepper without tearing the walls of the pepper.
+If you cut the cheese into wedges it’s easier to get the cheese down into the small point of the pepper without tearing the walls of the pepper.

 This is important: From here on out you will want to wear disposable plastic or latex gloves when you are handling the peppers.
 Peppers can burn your skin and the first time you wipe an eye or rub your nose you will be very sorry if you haven’t worn protection.